Zoom Video Communications

 The company is also returning cash to investors through buybacks.
 In fiscal Q3, Box spent approximately $29 million repurchasing 1.1 million of its shares.

 Morgan Stanley analyst Josh Baer sees better days ahead for Box.
-Baer has a ‘buy’ rating on the company and a price target of $39, implying a potential upside of 16%.
+Baer has a ‘buy’ rating on the company and a price target of $39, implying a potential upside of over 40%.